Skip to main content

 What are the causes of acute and chronic conditions?

-• Acute diseases come on rapidly, and are accompanied by distinct symptoms that require urgent or short-term care, and get better once they are treated.
+Acute conditions come on rapidly, and are accompanied by distinct symptoms that require urgent or short-term care.
+These illnesses get better once they are treated.
 For example, a broken bone that might result from a fall must be treated by a doctor and will heal in time.
 Sometimes, an acute illness, such as the common cold, will just go away on its own.
-Most people with acute illnesses will soon recover.
-If hospitalized for an acute illness, after your condition improves, you’ll likely be eager to return to the comfort and familiarity of home.
-But being discharged from the hospital doesn’t mean you’re fully recovered.
-Learn more about measures can take to help hasten the return to your normal routine.

 Why self-management for chronic conditions matters